shack3/EvoSimulator/README.md

 Example explication :
 Starting from state A with a quality evaluation with value 4.
 The entity generate a Bias with Id equal to 0.
-The entity goes to state B with a quality evaluation with value 5 and a Id of Bias equal to 1 so it maintains the Bias that orders the activity.
+The entity goes to state B with a quality evaluation with value 5 and an Id of Bias equal to 1 so it maintains the Bias that orders the activity.
 The entity generate a Bias with Id equal to 1.
-The entity goes to state C with a quality evaluation with value 4 and a Id of Bias equal to 2 so it maintains the Bias that orders the activity.
+The entity goes to state C with a quality evaluation with value 4 and an Id of Bias equal to 2 so it maintains the Bias that orders the activity.
 The entity discard the Bias 1 because it generates a less efficient result, so the entity returns to the Bias 0.
 The entity generates a new Bias based en Bias 0.
 In case of not discarding the bias, the entity generates the Bias based on Bias 1.